Skip to content

 Prioritise Abatement Levers

 Once reference targets are set, companies should prioritise abatement levers.
-These are usually projects, programs, business decisions or other actions that reduce the activities driving emissions, reduce the GHG intensity of those activities, or both.
-Abatement levers require companies to have prior knowledge of the hotspots across their value chain, so that they can identify specific decarbonisation opportunities.
+These are usually projects, programs, business decisions, or other actions that reduce the activities driving emissions, reduce the GHG intensity of those activities, or both.
+Abatement levers require companies to have prior knowledge of the hotspots across their value chain so that they can identify specific decarbonisation opportunities.

 To prioritise abatement options, companies should consider a variety of factors such as the potential for emissions reduction, cost-benefit analysis, and feasibility of implementation.
 A useful framework that companies can leverage when prioritising levers is the mitigation hierarchy.
 This structured approach emphasises prevention above all else, followed by reduction, and substitution of the sources of emissions.
 Only after these efforts have been exhausted should remaining emissions be neutralised through biological (e.g. reforestation) or technological (e.g. carbon capture and storage) neutralisation within the value chain.
 Finally, companies can compensate for any remaining emissions through carbon credit offsets beyond the value chain.